 Most of them have heavy backings now that reflect the sun and also help against drafts and air leaks coming in around window seals.

-Related Article: How to Organize Your Household to Save Money & Time
+Related Article: How to Organize & Declutter Your Home to Save Money

 Switching over from incandescent and fluorescent bulbs to LED’s save a ton of money.
 I know that my kids personally are always leaving lights on in the basement.